 Who qualifies to compete?
 Each week, whoever catches the biggest lingcod on a Virg’s Landing vessel automatically qualifies for a fish-off seat.
 The competition continues until November 30, and every week someone will qualify for the competition.

 How do YOU get in on this competition?
 Just book a fishing trip on Virg’s Landing and catch the biggest lingcod for that week.
-We have three Coast-guard approved boats that provide great action for anglers!
+We have four Coast-guard approved boats that provide great action for anglers!
 We offer 1/2 day, 3/4 day, full day, over-night and long-range trips.

 All of Virg’s fleet have hot galleys and a top-notch captain and experienced crew.
 Book a trip:

 What if someone catches a lingcod bigger than your’s in the following weeks?
 You are still qualified for the competition!

 Once you’ve qualified, you’re in!
 It does not matter what other anglers catch in the weeks to come.
 Competition Qualification ends on November 30* Biggest, Baddest Lingcod Competition is always the 2nd Saturday of December, weather permitting.

 Who can win?
 Every qualifier has an equal chance because everyone starts the December fish-off with a clean slate.
 It all comes down to who reels in the biggest, baddest lingcod on Saturday, December 14.